Oil rises on China-U.S. talks, gains capped by U.S. fuel build

 After both benchmarks fell sharply last year, prices were on track for solid gains in the first week of 2019, despite recent data that added to concerns about a slowing global economy.

-Brent was set to increase 9.2 percent for the week, while WTI was on track to rise by nearly 6 percent.
+Brent was set to increase about 9.3 percent for the week, while WTI was on track to rise around 5.7 percent.

 Prices pared gains on Friday after data from the U.S. Energy Information Administration showed a sharp increase in product inventories as refiners ramped up utilization rates USOIRU=ECI to 97.2 percent of capacity, the highest rate on record for this time of year.